-With the heavy investments companies make in their enterprise resource planning (ERP) systems, many companies make the mistake in assuming that their inventory management and optimization is being taken care of by their ERP system.
-However, companies that forego investing into more progressive inventory optimization solutions may actually be incurring costs that can be more than the projected investment for a specialized inventory management solution.
+With the heavy investments companies make in their enterprise resource planning (ERP) systems, many companies make the mistake in assuming that their inventory management and optimisation is being taken care of by their ERP system.
+However, companies that forego investing into more progressive inventory optimisation solutions may actually be incurring costs that can be more than the projected investment for a specialised inventory management solution.

 1. Unforeseen Time & Labor Costs

 Relying solely on an ERP for inventory management still necessitates manual processes and multiple reviewers during the planning and order procurement processes.
 This results in time and capital being tied to managing the ERP system that could be otherwise allocated to worthwhile cost saving projects, other IT initiatives or even a more optimal inventory management solution.

 To minimise manual efforts and ensure faster, more automated processes, replenishment planning, provided by inventory optimisation solutions, uses global demand plans to create a more intelligent replenishment process where the system actually advises the user on what they should be buying based on real-time customer demand.
 The process takes into account existing inventory levels, local and global planned movements, variable supplier lead-times and replenishment planning policies across all warehouse locations.

 2. Lack of Inventory Analytics and Data Visibility

 ERP systems lack the necessary analytical tools to predict the impact of changing service level, stock levels and invested capital targets.
 Balancing inventory level analysis for every unique item against global targeted service levels can pose a big risk with significant cost implications as many of these functions in ERPs are still managed manually in Excel.
 Inventory analysis and simulation, provided by an inventory solution, can help improve your decision making and produce “what-if” scenarios before implementing policy changes.